Maruku98/Job-Application-Form/README.md

 ## Overview
 This was my first project! 🥳<br></br>
-I build a Job Application Form in which candidates are asked about their personal details regarding a job application.
+I built a Job Application Form in which candidates are asked about their personal details regarding a job application.
 The page features several input fields for the user to provide information, like name and age, as well as multiple-choice questions regarding what strikes them most about the company.<br></br>
 My first page allowed me to grasp the essential concepts about **HTML forms**, like input validation, `POST` and `GET` methods and HTML5 constraint validation.
 Also, I learned about the box model, classes and some basic CSS properties like `position`, `display`, and `box-sizing`.<br></br>
 At first, no JavaScript was used for this project because I hadn't studied it yet.
 However, I decided to add some events and further `Regex` input validation with JavaScript later on. jQuery was partly used, too. <br></br>
 Users are asked to create a password because they are allegedly creating an account to the job poster's portal.